ortus-docs/wirebox-docs/aop/aspect_binding.md

 We do this with another binder DSL method:

-* bindAspect(classes,methods,aspects)
+* `bindAspect(classes,methods,aspects)`

 ```javascript
 bindAspect(classes=match().mappings('UserService'),methods=match().methods('save'),aspects="MethodLogger");
 ```

-What is up with that funky match().... stuff?
-Well, the classes and methods arguments of the bindAspect() call uses our AOP funky matcher methods that exist in an object called: coldbox.system.aop.Matcher.
+What is up with that funky `match()`.... stuff?
+Well, the classes and methods arguments of the `bindAspect()` call uses our AOP funky matcher methods that exist in an object called: `wirebox.system.aop.Matcher`.
 This matcher object is used to match classes and methods to whatever criteria you like.
-The binder has a convenience method called match() that creates a new matcher object for you and returns it so you can configure it for classes and method matching.
+The binder has a convenience method called `match()` that creates a new matcher object for you and returns it so you can configure it for classes and method matching.
 Here are the most common matching methods below:

 |Method|Class Matching|Method Matching|Description|
 |--|--|--|--|